A critical ‘secret’ to improving your health is to increase your intake of fat.

 - Eat grass-fed beef, wild game and range-fed chickens and eggs.

 - These foods are what our ancestors ate.
-In fact, they considered the brain and organ meats a priority – due to their high essential fat content, no doubt.
+In fact, they considered the brain and organ meats a priority – no doubt due to innately being aware of their high essential fat content.

 Omega-3 fatty acids (EPA and DHA) are essential fatty acids found in fish oil.
 Nutrients are considered essential if a) they are required by the body for health; and b) the body cannot make them, and therefore they must be consumed in the diet.